London born artist Victoria Albuquerque draws in information to make balanced and harmonious influences of life, self and others.

-Victoria Albuquerque lives and works in East Sussex.
+Victoria Albuquerque now lives and works in East Sussex.

 About the work

-Colour is a feeder of the soul and the same subject painted with different colours gives such a different story.
-I use colour to wake up what ever subject I am painting.
+Colour is a feeder to the soul and the same subject painted with different colours gives such a different story.
+I use colour to harmonies what ever subject I am painting.
 I spend focused time observing, allowing myself to stop long enough to master what colours are reflected and hidden.
 My most recent work translates the energy of the subject through abstracting, exploring the depth of colours, working with painter Andy Pankhurst, a Slade and Royal Academy teacher, who trained under Euan Uglow, to gain a better understand about colour.

-My work has been seen in joint and solo shows; galleries, both public and private, locally and internationally.
+Work exhibited and sold in joint and solo shows; galleries, both public and private, locally and internationally.

-Victoria Albuquerque 2019
+Victoria Albuquerque 2020